Infantile Hemangioma Medication

 Medication Summary

 The goals of pharmacotherapy for infantile hemangiomas are to reduce morbidity and mortality and to prevent complications.
-Note that none of the treatments is approved for treatment of infantile hemangiomas by the US Food and Drug Administration, and all therapies should be considered off-label usage.
+Note that only propranolol oral solution (Hemangeol) is approved for treatment of infantile hemangiomas by the FDA, and all other therapies should be considered off-label usage.

-The mechanism of action is unknown; however, some hypothesize that local vasoconstriction may be a factor, which is based on the early color change and softening of the lesion.
-One study has demonstrated that nonspecific and beta2-selective blockers (eg, propranolol) triggered apoptosis of capillary endothelial cells in adult rat lung tissue, suggesting a similar mechanism may be plausible for hemangioma endothelial cells.[62]
+The mechanism of action of propranolol in these patients is unknown; however, some hypothesize that local vasoconstriction may be a factor, which is based on the early color change and softening of the lesion.
+One study has demonstrated that nonspecific and beta 2-selective blockers (eg, propranolol) triggered apoptosis of capillary endothelial cells in adult rat lung tissue, suggesting a similar mechanism may be plausible for hemangioma endothelial cells.
+[86] Propranolol has also been shown to inhibit signaling from the renin-angiotensin system.
+See Causes.

-No protocol for initiating propranolol therapy in infants with hemangiomas is universally accepted.[63]
-Therapy should be approached with extreme caution in neonates and infants who generally do not have preexisting venous hypertension or any other hemodynamic disorder.
-Of particular note, infants with hemangiomas associated with PHACE syndrome with cerebrovascular anomalies are at higher risk for cerebral vascular accidents and therefore should not receive beta-blockers.
+One published consensus protocol from 2013 describes initiating propranolol therapy in infants with hemangiomas.
+[11] Therapy should be approached with extreme caution in neonates and infants who generally do not have preexisting venous hypertension or any other hemodynamic disorder.
+Of particular note, infants with hemangiomas associated with PHACE syndrome with cerebrovascular anomalies are at higher risk for cerebral vascular accidents and therefore should not receive beta-blockers unless the benefits outweigh the risks.

 Pretreatment